FaizanGill/React/README.md

 # React
 This repository contains the source code of my React practice.
-You can navigate to different branches to see the source code of different react concepts.
+You can navigate to different <strong>branches</storong> to see the source code of different react concepts.